Bounding causal effects with an unknown mixture of informative and non-informative missingness: Introduction

 \subsection{Related work}

-The general challenge of drawing inferences from data when outcomes are missing has been extensively considered in different settings.
-Missing outcomes routinely occur in longitudinal and time-to-event settings due to loss to follow up and other censoring.
-For example, survival analyses often make MAR assumptions to point identify various functions of survival distributions (see, e.g., \cite{nicolaie2015vertical, do2017analysis, park2022semiparametric}), and sensitivity analyses that relax the MAR assumption have been proposed \citep{lipkovich2016sensitivity}.
-Unfortunately, this literature often fails to connect the statistical targets of inferences with clear causal quantities; \cite{young2020causal} has shown that the hazard ratio has no clear causal interpretation.
-While a subset of this literature does consider causal effect estimation (see, e.g., \cite{robins1986new,frangakis2002principal,young2020causal}), the primary focus has been on point identification and estimation \cite{young2020causal, stensrud2022separable}, whereas we are focused here on bounding and sensitivity analyses.
-Previous work proposing bounds and sensitivity analyses has largely relied on parametric estimation methods \citep{andrea2001methods}.
-Finally, while the literature on survival analysis does distinguish between ``administrative censoring'' -- or non-informative censoring that is generally assumed to be MAR -- and competing events, which may act as informative censoring events, this literature generally assumes that these events are distinguishable (see, e.g., \cite{mitra2020analysis,zhou2023case, han2021multiple, do2017analysis, moreno2013regression, lau2009competing, nicolaie2015vertical, lau2011parametric, varadhan2010evaluating}).
-In our setting, the researcher does not know which censoring events are informative.
+The challenge of drawing valid inferences from data in the presence of missing outcomes has been extensively studied across various statistical settings.
+Missing outcomes routinely occur in longitudinal and time-to-event settings due to loss to follow up and other missingness.
+For example, survival analyses often make MAR assumptions (usually referred to as assuming non-informative censoring, or CAR) to point identify various functions of survival distributions (see, e.g., \cite{nicolaie2015vertical, do2017analysis, park2022semiparametric}), and sensitivity analyses that relax the MAR assumption have been proposed \cite{lipkovich2016sensitivity}.
+However, a limitation of much of this literature is the absence of explicit causal interpretations of commonly estimated parameters; for instance, \cite{young2020causal} demonstrated that hazard ratios generally lack clear causal interpretations.
+Importantly, our work does not directly address time-to-event outcomes but instead focuses on settings with outcomes measured at discrete time points or single measurements.
+Nevertheless, the problem of how to handle missing data, particularly when the missingness is due to a type of outcome that precludes the primary outcome from being measured (in the survival setting, a competing event), is directly relevant to this work.

+While a subset of the survival analysis literature explicitly addresses causal effects (see, e.g., \cite{robins1986new,frangakis2002principal,young2020causal}), the primary focus has been on point identification and estimation \cite{young2020causal, stensrud2022separable}.
+In contrast, our focus is specifically on deriving non-parametric bounds and conducting sensitivity analyses to address uncertainties due to informative missingness.
+Existing approaches proposing bounds and sensitivity analyses have largely relied on parametric models \cite{andrea2001methods}.
+Additionally, although distinctions between administrative censoring (typically assumed MAR) and competing risks (potentially informative censoring events) are recognized in the literature (see, e.g., \cite{mitra2020analysis, zhou2023case, han2021multiple, do2017analysis, moreno2013regression, lau2009competing, nicolaie2015vertical, lau2011parametric, varadhan2010evaluating}), they generally assume these missingness mechanisms can be explicitly distinguished.
+In our setting, the researcher does not know which missing data are informative, complicating the analysis.